Jacksbot virus: How to detect and delete it on your Mac

 - Chat systems

-When security analysts have looked deeper into the Jacksbot malware code, it is seemingly capable of visiting websites and redirecting traffic, creating and/or stealing files and folders, and running shell commands.
+When security analysts have looked deeper into the Jacksbot malware code, it is seemingly capable of visiting websites, redirecting traffic, creating and/or stealing files and folders, and running shell commands.
 It can capture screenshots and even take over a Mac to take part in a DDoS attack.

-When a program such as this is running in the background, you may notice a higher than average CPU or GPU.
+When a program such as this runs in the background, you may notice a higher-than-average CPU or GPU.
 Depending on the level of sophistication - and this RAT is fairly sophisticated - they can even operate and steal files when your Mac isn’t running.
 Another reason to scan and remove it as soon as you can.

 How to remove Jacksbot manually

 Unlike some remote access trojan malware viruses, finding where this one is hiding is somewhat easier.
-Cyber security experts have found that the file name is org.yrGfjOQJztZ.plist.
-It is usually downloaded into a Mac LaunchAgents folder, and the Java application it creates is known as BgHSYtccjkN.ELbrtQ, which can be found in a hidden folder with Libraries (one of the Mac hidden folders).
+Cybersecurity experts have found that the file name is org.yrGfjOQJztZ.plist.
+It is usually downloaded into a Mac LaunchAgents folder, and the Java application it creates is known as BgHSYtccjkN.ELbrtQ can be found in a hidden folder with Libraries (one of the Mac hidden folders).

-Of course, similar to other malware viruses, there could be elements of the program lurking around the operating system, so if you are attempting to remove it manually, a thorough search is needed.
+Of course, similar to other malware viruses, there could be elements of the program lurking around the operating system.
+If you are attempting to remove it manually, a thorough search is needed.